younes-dro/lifterlms-discord-addon/README.txt

 1. Install and activate the plugin and view the "Discord Settings" menu inside LifterLMS LMS.
 2. Map Discord roles and LifterLMS Course.
 3. Advanced settings.
-4. Connect Button Appearance.
-5. Spot the "Connect to Discord" on Dashboard profile page.
+4. Spot the "Connect to Discord" on Dashboard profile page.
+5. Connect Button Appearance.
+6. Reporting single student overview widget